Hunnu Air

-Hunnu Air (Хүннү Эйр) is a Mongolian domestic airline that began scheduled flights in 2011.
+Hunnu Air (Хүннү Эйр) is a Mongolian airline that began scheduled flights in 2011.
 The company changed its name from Mongolian Airlines Group (Монголиан Аэрлайнес Групп) in April 2013 to avoid confusion with the similarly named Mongolian international flag carrier MIAT Mongolian Airlines.
 The company slogan is Wings of Mongolia.
 The name Hunnu refers to the Mongolian spelling of the Xiongnu.

 History

-Hunnu Air is backed by the mining company Mongolyn Alt (MAK) Group and the Bodi Group.
+Hunnu Air is backed by the mining company Mongolyn Alt MAK LLC and the Bodi Group.
 The airline was launched as Mongolian Airlines on 2 December 2011 following the acquisition of Monnis Air Services and its fleet of Antonov An-2 single-engine biplane aircraft.
 Confusion soon arose over the name and its similarity to that of MIAT Mongolian Airlines and in April 2013, threatened with a legal dispute and possible government intervention, the name was changed to Hunnu Air.

 The airline purchased two Fokker 50 aircraft in 2011 and operated its first scheduled domestic flight (from Ulaanbaatar to Bayankhongor) on 2 January 2012.
-Other domestic routes were later opened from Ulaanbaatar to Mörön, Choibalsan, Khvod and Dalanzadgad.
+Other domestic routes were later opened from Ulaanbaatar to Mörön, Choibalsan, Khovd and Dalanzadgad.
 With the leasing of two Airbus A319 aircraft, delivered in January 2012, it was able to launch services to Tokyo and subsequently Bangkok, Shanghai and Hong Kong.
 In July 2013 a third Fokker 50 was acquired.
 Hunnu Air also operated charter flights to destinations such as Jeju, Hainan and Shizuoka.

 Hunnu Air introduced its first long-haul direct flight from Ulaanbaatar to Paris for the summer period of 2014, with one technical stop, using an Airbus A319.
-The airline planned to acquire an Airbus A330 aircraft and relaunch long-haul direct flights in 2015 to include Singapore.
-The two Airbus A319s were repossessed by their owner late in 2014, putting plans for expansion in doubt.
+The airline planned to acquire an Airbus A330 aircraft and relaunch long-haul direct flights in 2015 to include Singapore, but this never materialized due to a financial crisis.
+The two Airbus A319s were repossessed by their owner in late 2014.

+In 2019 and 2023, Hunnu Air acquired two Embraer 190 aircraft.

+In 2025, it was announced that two Embraer 195-E2 will be added to the fleet from April 2025.

 Destinations

-Hunnu Air operates within Mongolia and Central Asia from its Chinggis Khaan International Airport base.
+As of July 2025, Hunnu Air serves the following scheduled and charter destinations.

+Interline agreement

+Hunnu Air has an interline agreement with MIAT Mongolian Airlines and Hahn Air.